-These are the cremation services that we know and find trustworthy and caring
+These are the cremation services that we know and find trustworthy and caring:

-If you feel it may be time, or have already made the decision that euthanasia is the kindest option, please call us to discuss the next step.
+If you feel like it may be time, or have already made the decision that euthanasia is the kindest option, please call us to discuss the next step.